- What is a grade?

-Next, we'll use the color blending techniques in careful shading of renaissance paintings like Di Vinci and Reubens, to create three dimensional forms.
-We'll use the light and shading technique also known as chiaroscuro, made famous by Rembrandt and Vermeer, for creating dramatic scenes and focusing attention on areas in the image.
-I'll look at the way that impressionists accented the effects of sunlight with color and were able to use light to identify different times of day.
+Next, we'll use the color-blending techniques and careful shading off Renaissance painters, like da Vinci and Rubens to create three dimensional forms.
+We'll use the light and shade technique, also know as Chiaroscuro, made famous by Rembrandt and Vermeer, for creating dramatic scenes and focusing attention on areas in the image.
+I'll look at the way that Impressionists accented the effects of sunlight with color, and were able to use light to identify different times of day.

-Finally, we'll look at the work of the colorists, Picasso, Gauguin and Hopper to experiment with the relationship between colors to create mood, drama and intensity.
-During this course, I'll be using Adobe Premiere Pro with Red Giant's popular grading plugins, Magic Bullet and Colorista to demonstrate these techniques.
-But many of these color corrections can be achieved using a wide range of different software applications.
-So, it doesn't matter if you haven't got these programs.
-You can still watch the course, learn from the techniques I'm going to show you and then apply them to your own work.
+Finally, we'll look at the work of the Colorists: Picasso, Gauguin, and Hopper, to experiment with the relationship between colors to create mood, drama, and intensity.
+During this course, I'll be using Adobe Premiere Pro, with Red Giant's popular grading plug-ins, Magic Bullet Looks and Colorista to demonstrate these techniques.
+But many of these color corrections can be achieved using a wide-range of different software applications.
+So it doesn't matter if you haven't got these programs, you can still watch the course, learn from the techniques I'm going to show you, and then apply them to your own work.

 So, let's get started with Artistic Color-Grading on the Timeline.